ACM/SIGDA Guide to Running or Starting a Conference, Symposium, or Workshop

 ACM/SIGDA sponsors a number of conferences, symposia, and workshops, which will be referred to generically as events.
 The event staff are almost always volunteers, and those involved change on a yearly basis.
 The purpose of this guide is to give a short overview of how events are run, make you aware of services that ACM and SIGDA can provide, and to help simplify the entire process.

-This guide is divided into three sections.
+This guide is divided into four sections.
 First is the “financial” aspect of running an event: contracts with hotels, registration, etc. Second is the “administrative” component: selecting a program committee, setting up a timeline, handling paper submissions and reviews, creating and archiving the event web site, and passing control to the next set of organizers.
 Third is a checklist and timeline, to give an idea of when various tasks should be done.
 The last part is about the travel grant.

 SIGDA is a non-profit professional society–there is no expectation that an event (particularly a new one) will return a large surplus.
 Having some positive revenue, however, is desirable.
 The bulk of funds that are used to support student travel, reduced student registrations, online access to DA literature, salary for permanent staff, insurance coverage, among other things, comes from conference revenue.
 SIGDA membership fees provide almost no revenue.